-Lifeguard Certification Course
+Lifeguard Certification Class

 Train to Save Lives!

-During the American Red Cross Lifeguard Certification class, you will learn the following skills: first aid, CPR for the Professional Rescuer, use of the AED and how to respond in the event of an emergency in and outside the pool deck.
+During the American Red Cross Lifeguard Certification class, you will learn the following skills: first aid, CPR for the Professional Rescuer, use of the AED, and how to respond in the event of an emergency in and outside the pool deck.
 All classes are taught by certified American Red Cross Lifeguard Instructors.
 Specific instructors are listed on the registration page.

-This course is a blended learning course that includes both at home online course work and in-person skills portions.
+This course is a blended learning course that includes both at-home online coursework and in-person skills portions.
 Most learners complete the online portion in approximately 9 hours.
 The instructor-led classroom skill sessions are a twenty-hour course, which includes all in-water skills, CPR for the Professional, and First-aid.

 Courses are available for anyone over age 15 and certification is valid for 2 years.